parse-community/parse-server/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 -->

 - [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/parse-server/blob/master/SECURITY.md).
-- [ ] I create this PR in reference to an [issue](https://github.com/parse-community/parse-server/issues?q=is%3Aissue).
+- [ ] I am creating this PR in reference to an [issue](https://github.com/parse-community/parse-server/issues?q=is%3Aissue).

 ### Issue Description
 <!-- Add a brief description of the issue this PR solves. -->